kumarmuthu/PythonSkills/Banner/README.md

 * 3.3 Print the banner.

 4. Scenario - 2: Colour Banner text
-* 4.1 Get all colours for Foreground and Background.
+* 4.1 Get all colours for the Foreground and Background.
 * 4.2 Avoid colour conflict for Foreground and Background.
 * 4.3 Format the Banner text.
 * 4.4 Add colours for the formatted banner text.